 Total internal reflection fluorescence microscopy (TIRFM) takes advantage of the evanescent wave that is developed when light is totally internally reflected at the interface between two media having dissimilar refractive indices.
 The principle employing an external light source is illustrated in Figure 7(a).
 In this technique, a beam of light (usually an expanded laser beam) is directed through a prism of high refractive index, such as glass or sapphire, which abuts a lower refractive index medium of glass or aqueous solution.
 If the light is directed into the prism at higher than the critical angle, the beam will be totally internally reflected at the interface.
 The reflection phenomenon develops an evanescent wave at the interface by the generation of an electromagnetic field that permeates about 200 nanometers or less into the lower refractive index space.
 The light intensity in the evanescent wave is sufficiently high to excite the fluorophores within it, but because of its shallow depth, the volume excited is very small.
 The result is an extremely low-level background because so little of the specimen is exposed to the excitation light (only that portion within a 200-nanometer distance of the interface).

 Total internal reflection fluorescence microscopy can also be conducted through a modification of the epi-illumination approached utilized in widefield techniques (as illustrated in Figure 7(b)).
 This method requires a very high numerical aperture objective (at least 1.4, but preferably 1.45 to 1.6) and partial illumination of the microscope field from one side by a small sport or more uniform illumination by a thin annulus.
+Nikon offers 60x and 100x TIRF objectives with numerical aperture 1.49.
 High refractive index lens immersion medium and microscope cover glass are required to achieve the illumination angle resulting in total internal reflection.
 As presented in Figure 7(b), light rays exiting the objective front lens element at an angle less than the critical angle (denoted as A(1)) in figure 7(b)) are transmitted away from the microscope.
 When the angle is increased to or beyond the critical angle (indicated a angle A(2) in Figure 7(b)), total internal reflection results.

-Other popular advanced fluorescence techniques, such as fluorescence resonance energy transfer (FRET) and fluorescence recovery after photobleaching (FRAP), as well as spectroscopy, are often combined with total internal reflection to achieve additional information.
+Other popular advanced fluorescence techniques, such as fluorescence resonance energy transfer (FRET) and fluorescence recovery after photobleaching (FRAP), as well as spectroscopy, are often combined with total internal reflection to achieve additional information, as is possible with the Nikon Ti2-LAPP modular illumination system.
 The result is a very powerful tool for the study of individual fluorophores and fluorescently labeled molecules.
 The advantages resulting from the study of the properties of single molecules are only beginning to be appreciated.
 Thus, the current range of optical microscopy now extends from the single molecule to the entire animal.

 The modern fluorescence microscope combines the power of high performance optical components with computerized control of the instrument and digital image acquisition to achieve a level of sophistication that far exceeds that of simple observation by the human eye.
 Microscopy now depends heavily on electronic imaging to rapidly acquire information at low light levels or at visually undetectable wavelengths.
 These technical improvements are not mere window dressing, but are essential components of the light microscope as a system.